Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

 Here’s a link to a video walk through I did on how to create Make Your Own Cards.
 It’s so easy!!

 Our Favorite make your Own Cards: The Lion, the Witch, and the Wardrobe, Little Pilgrims Big Journey book 1 and 2, The Beginner’s Bible, The Wild Robot, The Wild Robot Escapes, The Green Ember series, Little House on the Prairie.
 We love all the Beverly Cleary books (Ramona, Henry Huggins, Ribsy, The Mouse and the Motorcycle etc).
 I find all of our audiobooks on either Amazon or Libro.fm.
-Libro.fm has an option to sign up for a subscription, but you can also find individual audiobooks!
+Libro.fm has an option to sign up for a subscription, but you can also find individual audiobooks (I like to check out their sale section each month).
 If you search on amazon, just make sure to click “see all formats and editions” and then select the audio cd.
 You’ll receive a physical cd (I upload them to my computer and put the mp3’s on MYO cards.

 You can find free audiobooks on the Yoto Public Domain HERE.
 Some of our favorites are the Just So Stories and My Father’s Dragon.